 - Linked to tools, parts, and quality checks

-When using digital work instructions, operators are always given precise instructions rather than relying on paper binders or tribal knowledge.
+When using digital work instructions, operators get clear, precise steps.
+They do not need paper binders or tribal knowledge.

 Moreover, the optimal procedure quickly becomes the norm across all shifts and lines thanks to timely updates.